P403n1x87/austin/README.md

 Installing Austin using `autotools` amounts to the usual `./configure`, `make` and `make install` finger gymnastic.
 The only dependency is the standard C library.
-Before proceding with the steps below, make sure that the `autotools` are installed on your system.
+Before proceeding with the steps below, make sure that the `autotools` are installed on your system.
 Refer to your distro's documentation for details on how to do so.